 One of the most frustrating infestations for gardeners is whiteflies.
-These tiny scourges can decimate food crops and spread disease.
+These tiny scourges can decimate food crops, plants, and vegetables and spread disease.

 Neem oil is one of the most trusted natural insecticides for many food crops, including tomatoes, squash, and fruit trees.

 But will this wonder extract of the Azadirachta indica tree work against a whitefly infestation?

 In this article, we’ll explore all aspects of neem oil and whiteflies, including using neem oil for whiteflies.

 Can You Use Neem Oil For The Control of Whiteflies

 Fear not, whiteflies (Trialeurodes vaporariorum – greenhouse whitefly) are one of the many pests neem oil works against – and it works well.

 Read on to learn more about what whiteflies are, how to use neem against whiteflies, and how it works.